Stuycs-K/project03-final-09-zhangj/DEVLOG.md

 ### 2025-01-10 - Saving and deletion
 Made functions that can save the buffer to a file and directly characters/lines from the buffer

+### 2025-01-11, 01-12 - Stat and
+Integrated stat() info to be shown during display of the program, added extra comments to filehandle functions, moved around some other things for organization